shining0611armor/Predicting-of-Turbofan-Engine-Degradation-Using-the-NASA-C-MAPSS-Dataset/README.md

 <h3>Model Training - Classification</h3>

-<p>In this section, we train the CNN-LSTM model based on the settings described in the reference paper <cite>Shcherbakov2022</cite>.</p>
+<p>In this section, we train the CNN-LSTM model according to the settings described in the reference paper <cite>Shcherbakov2022</cite>.

-<p>First, we ensure that our settings are consistent with the settings in the paper for training and testing.</p>
+First, we ensure that our settings match the paper's settings for training and testing.</p>

 <img src="screenshot026" alt="Parameter settings for the classification section in the reference paper" />

-<p><em>Figure: Parameter settings for the classification section in the reference paper</em></p>
+<p><em>Figure: Parameter settings for the classification section in the reference paper <cite>Shcherbakov2022</cite></em></p>

-<p>According to the paper, 17631 data are used for training, and 10096 data are used for testing.
-This means that all windows are considered for training and testing, which matches the values obtained in the preprocessing section of this report.
-Additionally, the number of faulty and healthy condition labels matches the values we obtained (as seen in the confusion matrix).</p>
+<p>According to the reference paper, 17631 data points were used for training, and 10096 data points were used for testing.
+This means that all windows were considered for training and testing, which matches the values obtained in the preprocessing section of this report.
+Additionally, the number of Faulty condition and Healthy condition labels matches our obtained values (as seen in the confusion matrix).</p>

 <p>For all training scenarios, whether for classification or regression, we split 20% of the training dataset for validation.</p>

 <img src="screenshot027" alt="Dataset split" />
 <p><em>Figure: Dataset split</em></p>

 <pre><code>Processed train data shape:  (14184, 30, 18)